MOHAMEDROSHAN5/AI_Lab_2023-24/Ex.No10 SimpleQueries.md

+# Ex,No:
-# Ex.No:     Logic Programming –  Simple queries from facts and rules
+# Logic Programming –  Simple queries from facts and rules
 ### DATE:
 ### REGISTER NUMBER : 212222040101
 ### AIM: